-You should have a release schedule that allows you to release content on a regular basis.
-What a lot of independent artists find is that releasing tracks or singles once a month is more appealing to the listeners than releasing longer albums less often.
+You should have a release schedule that allows you to release content regularly.
+A lot of independent artists find that releasing tracks or singles once a month is more appealing to the listeners than releasing longer albums less often.

 You should also stick to a regular release schedule.
 Some reasons to stick to a regular release schedule include:

 - Your fans know when to expect new music, which is something that they look forward to.